 - 2 ½ cups all-purpose flour

 - 1 teaspoon kosher salt

 - Preheat oven to 400 degrees F (if you have convection, turn it on).
-Line two baking sheets with parchment paper or silpats
+Line two baking sheets with parchment paper or silicone baking mats.
+Set aside

-- Make the cereal milk: In a small bowl, add the Fruity Pebbles to cold milk.
+- In a small bowl, add the Fruity Pebbles to cold milk.
 Gently stir to ensure as much of the cereal is in the milk as possible.
 Allow to steep for about 15-20 minutes.
 Pour through a sieve into a measuring cup or bowl.
-Discard (or eat!) the cereal
+Discard (or eat!) the cereal.
+Set aside

-- Prepare cookie dough: In a stand mixer with the paddle attachment, cream together the butter, granulated sugar, and brown sugar until very light and fluffy, about 3 minutes on medium-high speed, scraping down the sides of the bowl as needed.
+- In a stand mixer with the paddle attachment, cream together the butter, granulated sugar, and brown sugar until very light and fluffy, about 3 minutes on medium-high speed, scraping down the sides of the bowl as needed.
 With the mixer running on medium speed, add the egg and egg yolk.
-Pour in the vanilla extract and cereal milk and beat on medium-high until fully incorporated.
+Pour in the vanilla and cereal milk and beat on medium-high until fully incorporated.
 With mixer off, add in flour, baking soda, baking powder, and salt.
 Turn mixer to low and stir to combine.
-Do not overmix.
-Add in white chocolate chips and stir to combine evenly
+Do not over mix.
+Add in white chocolate chips and stir to combine evenly.

-- Bake cookies: Bake for 5-8 minutes then rotate pans and bake for another 5-8 minutes.
+- Bake for 5 minutes if using convection (6-8 minutes if using conventional bake) then rotate pans and bake for another 5 minutes for convection (6-8 for conventional).
 Allow to cool on pans for 10 minutes then transfer to cooling racks and dive in!